 Earlier this year I wrote an article on user-centred research and design, a process and set of tools used to create a service that focuses on what users need before balancing this with technical business requirements.
 They consist of five key steps:

 Whilst this is best practice, there are circumstances where you do not get the chance to do this work.
 One example is when you are responding to a tender and are part of a competitive process.
 Here, you must carefully consider the requirements set out in the tender documents and then respond in the best way you can, given the information provided.

 This happened to us recently.
 We proposed an end-to-end service that optimises the advice journey for our prospective client and its customers.
 We got through to the presentation stage and it was there that we hit a big problem!

 During the presentation, it became clear that they did not understand what we were proposing or at least not within the context of what they currently do.

-Fortunately for us, everything else we said, including our approach to innovation, social values, and ambition, got us through as an alternative option to the next stage where we were told what they did and did not like about our pitch.
+Fortunately for us, everything else we said, including our approach to innovation, social values, and ambition, got us through as an alternative option onto the next stage where we were told what they did and did not like about our pitch.

 We followed our best practice approach to UCD and evolved our original proposal considerably.
-It showed our stakeholders that we are not afraid to admit we got it wrong, that given an opportunity we can demonstrate how we work with clients to find an optimal solution, and that we can do all of this in a very short period.
+It showed our stakeholders that we are not afraid to admit we get it wrong, that given an opportunity we can demonstrate how we work with clients to find an optimal solution, and that we can do all of this in a very short period.

-This is an engagement that we really enjoyed, ultimately it played to our strengths, and we are pleased to say we made it through to the accelerator stage of the CivTech Programme!
+This is an engagement that we really enjoyed, ultimately it played to our strengths, and we are pleased to say that we made it through to the accelerator stage of the CivTech Programme!

-Over the next three months, we will evolve our service offering so that we can create a new MVP that automatically assesses and processes case data using AI.
+Over the next three months, we will further evolve our service offering so that we can create a new MVP that automatically assesses and processes case data using AI.
 It will deliver the following benefits to organisations that provide advice:

 If you would like to know more about the MVP we are building, and you would like to virtually attend our demo day on 8th February, contact us today.